Brandawg93/Gifendore/README.md

 - [u/gifendore_testing](https://www.reddit.com/u/gifendore_testing) only works for mods so there's no point in trying.

 If you've made it this far and haven't guessed [the reason for the name...](https://imgur.com/BkF5mel)

+#Donate to Support Gifendore
+Gifendore was made with you in mind.
+If you would like to show your appreciation for its continued development, please consider [making a small donation](https://paypal.me/brandawg93).